andy-lyttle/handbell-notation/README.md

 ## Installation

-Place the "handbell-notation" folder inside your Plugins folder.
+Click the green "&lt;&gt; Code" button and click "Download Zip", unzip it, and move the "handbell-notation" folder inside your Plugins folder.
 This is normally in your Documents folder under MuseScore3 or MuseScore4.

 Then, in MuseScore, choose "Manage Plugins…" or "Plugin Manager…" from the Plugins